ppy/osu-wiki/wiki/Glossary/en.md

 - [PP](/wiki/pp) rankings: the ranking most commonly referred to, based on the player's pp.
 - Chart rankings: based on ranked score for beatmaps in a chart.
 - Score rankings: based on the player's ranked score.
-- Country rankings: based on the collective scores of player's per country.
+- Country rankings: based on the collective scores of players per country.
 - [Kudosu](/wiki/kudosu) rankings: based on the user's kudosu! count.

 ### Recalc